KarolS/millfork/docs/various/faq.md

 The generated code is very large and very slow.

 * Support for Motorola 6809 is coming in the future.
+You can test the work in progress by creating a custom platform using the 6809 CPU, but vast majority of Millfork programs will not even compile.

 ### Why Millfork when I can use assembly?